 Municipal Department Preparedness

 Please be advised that some municipal buildings have reopened, others remain open by appointment only, and others remain closed to the public.
+Please call (401) 789-9331 to schedule an appointment.
+Click here to access the Town's Staff Directory.
 Town Hall and municipal offices remain open by appointment only, and are not permitting walk ins.
-The Guild and the Rec Center are open for limited scheduled programming, but are not permitting drop ins.
-The Peace Dale Library is open for abbreviated hours, and has curbside checkout available.
-Hale and Kingston libraries remain closed until further notice.
+The Guild and the Rec Center open for limited programming.
+The Senior Center remains closed but limited programming, such as offering a delivered-to-you lunch, is available.
+The Peace Dale, Hale, and Kingston Libraries are offering curbside pickup.
 The Animal Shelter is open by appointment only, but members of the public are not permitted in the building.
-Please call (401) 789-9331 to schedule an appointment.
-Click here to access the Town's Staff Directory.

 The Town is encouraging residents in need of service from any of our municipal departments to call or email for assistance, and we are happy to help.
 Often times we can assist you with your questions over the phone or via email without the need to schedule an in-person appointment.
 In addition, there are also many resources available on the Town's website.